 The next most successful NFT project to date, Bored Ape Yacht Club (BAYC), has only been around since April 2021.

 So when the term blue chip NFT is tossed around, what is it that people actually mean?

 Generally, when people use the term blue chip NFT, they mean that the project will retain a high value well into the future.
 In other words, it will behave like a traditional blue chip stock in the future.

-Since hundreds of projects have launched since the Spring 2021 NFT explosion, and more everyday, it’s impossible to keep track of them all.
+Since thousands of projects have launched since the Spring 2021 NFT explosion, and more every day, it’s impossible to keep track of them all.